The Roanoke Girls by Amy Engel was one of those books where I just had to finish. The word I used in my Instagram post was “oogy” and I stand by it.

 The town crafted is picturesque in a terrifying way, towing the line between your hometown and Amityville.

 Now for some *spoiler-ridden* thoughts.
 If you’re interested, highlight the text below to read!
 If you’re planning on reading, don’t highlight or read on.
-Find something else on my blog to check out 😉.

 I’m a huge fan of Cooper.
 And the ending with Cooper.

 And not a huge fan of either grandparent.

 I didn’t expect the plot-twist with grandma trying (and killing) the girls.

 Hearing the details and backstories behind the girl’s circumstances of death was enlightening in the worst way possible.
 I’m still thinking about how gross it was that she tripped on her nightgown.

 The “gran” on the horse of the carousel seemed to fit perfectly and be a huge long-shot.

 Absolutely gross that he propositioned her as she left with Cooper at the end, AND THAT SHE DIDN’T PUNCH HIM.

 POOR cheated-on wife.
 Does it say a lot that I can’t remember her name?